-As the weather grows cooler and the trees more colorful, fall provides the perfect time for family outdoor adventures.
+As the weather grows cooler and the trees more colorful, fall provides the perfect time for fun fall home decor and family outdoor adventures.
 Looking for ways to celebrate fall with friends and family?
 There are several fun fall activities kids will love.
 As we enter the second half of September, harvest-themed events and fall festivals are happening all over Nashville.
 Bring your family to one of these fun and scenic fall activities in the Nashville area.

 5 Family Fall Activities Nashville Area: